base-org/web/apps/base-docs/docs/building-with-base/guides/deploy-with-foundry.md

 # Deploying a Smart Contract using Foundry

-This article will provide an overview of the [Foundry](https://book.getfoundry.sh/) development toolchain, and show you how to deploy a contract to **Base Goerli** testnet.
+This article will provide an overview of the [Foundry](https://book.getfoundry.sh/) development toolchain, and show you how to deploy a contract to **Base Sepolia** testnet.

 Foundry is a powerful suite of tools to develop, test, and debug your smart contracts.
 It is comprised of several individual tools:

 - `forge`: the main workhorse of Foundry — for developing, testing, compiling, and deploying smart contracts
 - `cast`: a command-line tool for performing Ethereum RPC calls (e.g. interacting with contracts, sending transactions, and getting onchain data)
 - `anvil`: a local testnet node, for testing contract behavior from a frontend or over RPC